Streamlined Filing Compliance Procedure

-For those who did not file their U.S. Federal income tax returns or FinCEN Form 114, on time, the IRS allows to come clean by participating in the Streamlined Filing Compliance Procedures.
+For those who have not timely filed their U.S. Federal income tax returns or FinCEN Form 114, the IRS allows to come clean by participating in the Streamlined Filing Compliance Procedures.

-The modified streamlined filing compliance procedures are designed for only individual taxpayers, including estates of individual taxpayers.
-The streamlined procedures are available to both U.S. individual taxpayers residing outside the United States and U.S. individual taxpayers residing in the United States.
+The modified streamlined filing compliance procedures are designed only for individual taxpayers, including estates of individual taxpayers.
+The streamlined procedures are available for both U.S. individual taxpayers residing outside the United States and U.S. individual taxpayers residing in the United States.
 In those cases, the review will be expedited and the IRS will not assert penalties or pursue follow-up actions.

 If you want to make use of the Streamlined Filing Compliance Procedures, you should file the following:

 - delinquent tax returns, with appropriate related information returns (e.g., Form 3520 or 5471), for the past three years